mrbandler/FsFirestore/README.md

 > **NOTE:** Usage description will be added sooon...

-Please check the [wiki](https://github.com/mrbandler/FsFirestore/wiki) for documentation and in depth usage description.

 ## 3. Bugs and Features

 Please open a issue when you encounter any bugs 🐞 or have an idea for a new feature 💡.